WoutVanEynde/Conformation-generation/README.md

-# Conformation-generation
+# Database preparation

-Scripts for generation of small molecule conformations using MOE CLI.
+Scripts for generation of small molecule databases using MOE CLI.